rust-ndarray/ndarray/README.rst

 - 0.11.2

+  - New documentation; @jturner314 has written a large “ndarray for NumPy users” document, which we include in rustdoc. `Read it here <nd4npy>`_.
+It is a useful quick guide for any user, and in particular if you are familiar with numpy.
   - Add ``ArcArray``. ``RcArray`` has become ``ArcArray``; it is now using thread safe reference counting just like ``Arc``; this means that shared ownership arrays are now ``Send/Sync`` if the corresponding element type is ``Send